bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/error.md

 You might want to define your own error types deriving from `Error` to be able to `throw new MyError()` and use `instanceof MyError` to check the kind of error in the exception handler.
 This results in cleaner and more consistent error handling code.

-See ["What's a good way to extend Error in JavaScript?"](https://stackoverflow.com/questions/1382107/whats-a-good-way-to-extend-error-in-javascript) on StackOverflow for an in-depth discussion.
+See [“What’s a good way to extend Error in JavaScript?”](https://stackoverflow.com/questions/1382107/whats-a-good-way-to-extend-error-in-javascript) on StackOverflow for an in-depth discussion.

 #### ES6 Custom Error Class